“Get Lucky” Shamrock and Pom Pom Garland

 Step 1: Wrap your yarn around the double sections of the pom pom maker and cut along the middle seam.

-Step 2: Wrap yarn around middle seam and tie a double knot securely into the seam to secure the strings of the pom pom.
+Step 2: Wrap a string of yarn around middle seam and tie a double knot securely into the seam to secure the strings of the pom pom.
 I like to tie two knots to be safe. 😉

 Step 3: Remove the pom pom from the pom pom maker and trim any stray yarn pieces to make a round circle.
 All finished!
 You now have a cute pom pom!